 The survey of 150 UK leaders and a further 1,150 global CEOs on their future investment plans, found that 61 percent of CEOs in the UK are relying on a network of third-parties to support their growth and innovation objectives, compared to just 53 percent globally.
-Partnering with third-party cloud technology providers topped the list of actions CEOs are planning to take over the next three years (65 percent), followed by collaborating with innovative startups (61 percent).
+Partnering with third-party cloud technology providers such as Dreamhost Reviews topped the list of actions CEOs are planning to take over the next three years (65 percent), followed by collaborating with innovative startups (61 percent).

 Seventy percent of UK CEOs who took part in the survey agreed that the only way for their organisation to achieve the agility it needs was to increase the use of third-party partnerships, compared with 53 percent of CEOs outside of the UK.

 Commenting on the findings, Kirsty Mitchell, Director of Growth at KPMG said:

 “The explosion of new technologies, which has impacted customer behaviours, has changed the landscape for businesses looking for growth.
 As a result, CEOs are having to turn to new strategies to increase the agility of their often large and multilayered businesses.
 We are seeing more collaborations between large corporates and small businesses as they attempt to outpace their competition in the race for innovation to results.

 “Entrepreneurial energy, an ability to spot gaps in the market for innovative products that consumers actually want, and speed of response to changing demands are what start-up ventures offer and what big businesses want to emulate.
 Conversely, small businesses benefit from big businesses’ strong routes to market, greater sophistication in business processes and mentors with worldly-wise experience.